laegsgaardTroels/c-programs/README.md

 # Some sample C Programs

-Some exercises in C for fun.
+Some exercises in C for fun 🤪